 Other Beaches in Koh Lipe

-In high season, Koh Lipe’s main beaches can get pretty busy.
+In high season, the beaches in Koh Lipe can get pretty busy.
 If you’re looking for a little privacy, check out these lesser known beaches, or have a wander around the edges of the island.
 You’re sure to find some secluded, unnamed patches of sand to soak up the salty sea air.

 Tiny Sanom Beach is a short walk and a world away from happening Pattaya Beach.
 Some travellers even call it the last bit of unspoilt paradise on Koh Lipe, and they just might be right.
 Head there for solitude, incredibly clear water perfect for snorkeling and diving, and a lost island feeling.